tldr-pages/tldr/CLIENT_SPECIFICATION.md

 ------------------------|--------------------
 `--update`				| Updates the offline cache of pages.
 MUST be implemented if cache is supported.
 `--version`, `-v`		| Shows the current version of the client, and the version of this specification that it implements.
-`--list-all`, `-a`		| Lists all the pages in the current platform to the standard output.
+`--list`, `-l`			| Lists all the pages in the current platform to the standard output.
+If the special platform `all` is specified a list of all pages in all platforms MUST be displayed.
+`--pretty`				| OPTIONAL.
+Forces the output to contain all additional decorations, even if the standard output is not a TTY.

 Additional decoration MAY be printed if the standard output is a [TTY](http://www.linusakesson.net/programming/tty/index.php).
-If not, then the output MUST be formatted with 1 page name per line (to enable easy manipulation using standard tools).
+If not, then the output MUST not contain any additional decorations.
+For example a page list MUST be formatted with 1 page name per line (to enable easy manipulation using standard CLI tools such as `grep` etc.).

 Clients MAY support additional custom arguments and syntax not documented here.